XI2001/Facial_Expression_Detection_Model/README.md

 - Refer to yolov5-original model https://github.com/ultralytics/yolov5
 - this model use yolov-5x.pt as pretrained weight and use private dataset to do the training (98% precision and recall rate in testing dataset)
 ### Detect
-- The example of Facial Detection usage can refer to yolov5-master/OverallTraining.py -> code with annotation # # 脸部识别，和FacialExpression的检测搭配使用
+- The example of Facial Detection usage can refer to OverallTraining.py -> change the code with annotation # # 脸部识别，和FacialExpression的检测搭配使用
 - The related weight is saved in yolov5-master/run/exp12/weights/best.pt
 - use yolov5 detect.py to detect the wanted figure and open the option --save-txt when using it
 ## Facial Expression Detection Model